RevvingUpThatHill/PodDocs/readme.md

 - A single instance of code-server which is running in a docker container.

 ### Agent
-- An API (Spring) which receives requests to spin up or spin down pods and sends them to the nodes.
+- An API (Spring) which receives requests to spin up or spin down pods and sends them to the nodes controllers.
+The Agent may also handle some load balancing and autoscaling concerns.
+My reasoning for handling this ourselves instead of using an out-of-the-box solution is due to statefulness, explained later.

 ### Node controller
 - An API (Spring) replicated on each VM which receives requests from the Agent to manage the VM's pod containers.